brannake/Convoy_Connection/README.md

 # convoy-connection
+The best convoy app EVAH

+High Level

- Convoy-Connection is a restaurant search app that displays the following:
+ Convoy-connection is a restaurant search app that displays the following:

- 1. Nearby restaurants and their location/address
- 2. Reviews and images
- 3. Menu items and prices
+ 1. Yelp review
+ 2. Location on the map
+ 3. Trip Advisor review

  The user should also be able to pick  a pin on the map instead of putting it on the textbox.
 Also this is strictly convoy so it should only show Convoy restaurants.
 Then displays the results.
+What would be nice is if we can compare the ratings ( each api)

  Low Level